Most families arrive here because something feels unclear — not to check boxes or chase hacks.

 There’s no obligation, and no assumption that we’ll work together.

 College admissions isn’t something you fix.
 It’s something you move through with intention and care.
+Yes, there are deadlines and requirements — but beneath those mechanics is a deeper question:

 Decisions feel steadier.